lorephoenix/ansible-cisco_ios_upgrade/README.md

 Modes of Operation
 ------------

-The role has 6 distinct modes of operation:
+The role has 6 distinct modes of operation following the same order as below:

 * **backup**: Make running configuration backup from the remote device.
 * **facts**: Just gather facts about the remote device and compare against the version it should be running